open-source-labs/Chronos/README.md

 **NOTE: You must create your own user database**

 1. Create a MongoDB database in which to store user information and insert it on line 2 within the [UserModel.ts](./electron/models/UserModel.ts) (_electron/models/UserModel.ts_) file.
    - This database will privately store user information.
-3. Once this is set up, you can create new users, log in, and have your data persist between sessions.
+2. Once this is set up, you can create new users, log in, and have your data persist between sessions.

 #

 ### Running the Chronos desktop app in development mode

 1. From the root directory, run `npm install`
 2. Run `npm run build`
+3. Depends on the environment, run `npm audit fix` or `npm audit fix --force` if prompted
-3. Open a new terminal and run `npm run dev:app` to start the Webpack development server
+4. Open a new terminal and run `npm run dev:app` to start the Webpack development server
-4. Open a new terminal and run `npm run dev:electron` to start the Electron UI in development mode .
+5. Open a new terminal and run `npm run dev:electron` to start the Electron UI in development mode .

 #

 ### Packing the Chronos desktop app into an executable

 1. From the root directory, run `npm run build`